 First of all, I must point out that I used a variety of techniques to help my son remember these concepts.
 We began with concrete examples as I explain below.

-Before attempting to teach your child with autism math facts, it's important to begin by showing him what these equations mean.
+Before attempting to teach children with autism math facts, it's important to begin by showing them what these equations mean.

-If you chose to, you could start by simply having him memorize addition facts.
+You could start by simply having them memorize addition facts.
 But the problem is that many children with autism will see the symbols and not know what the equations mean.
+Abstract concepts such as numerals can be hard for them to understand.

 One study among others shows that concrete examples help children with autism understand abstract concepts.